Veterans Memorial Medical Center

-The Veterans Memorial Medical Center (formerly known as Veterans Memorial Hospital) was established in 1955 with full US Government assistance under the US Veterans Administration to provide quality hospitalization, medical care and treatment to Filipino veterans as provided by U.S. public law.
-The patients were originally those who suffer from service-connected disabilities arising from their services with the USAFFE, recognized guerrilla units, Philippine Scouts, and Philippine Commonwealth Army, which was later extended to AFP retirees and their dependents.
+The Veterans Memorial Medical Center (formerly known as Veterans Memorial Hospital and commonly abbreviated as VMMC) was established on November 20, 1955 with full US Government assistance under the US Veterans Administration to provide quality hospitalization, medical care and treatment to Filipino veterans as provided by U.S. public law.
+The patients were originally those who suffered from service-connected disabilities arising from their services with the USAFFE, recognized guerrilla units, Philippine Scouts, and Philippine Commonwealth Army, which was later extended to AFP retirees and their dependents.

 History

 The Veterans Memorial Medical Center was established pursuant to Public Law 865, 80th U.S. Congress on July 8, 1948, which provided $9.4 million for the construction of a hospital facility with the land to be donated by the Philippine government.
 The law was implemented in the country by an agreement between the U.S. and the Philippines signed by then Pres.
 Elpidio Quirino and the U.S. Ambassador to the Philippines Myron Cowen.
-Various amendments have been introduced and the latest is Republic Act 6948 which has liberalized the definition of veterans which now included the Armed Forces of the Philippines (AFP) retirees.
-Likewise, the hospitalization benefit was extended to the veteran dependents.
+Various amendments have been introduced and the latest is Republic Act 6948 which has liberalized the definition of veterans which now includes the Armed Forces of the Philippines (AFP) retirees.
+Likewise, the hospitalization benefit was extended to veteran dependents.
 It is one of three units under the Philippine Veterans Affairs Office (PVAO).
 PVAO is a bureau under the Department of National Defense.
 The other two units under PVAO are the PVAO Proper, and Military Shrines Service.

-The 55 ha land was originally intended to be location of Executive Mansion or the new Malacañan Palace on the original masterplan of Quezon City in 1939.
+The 55 ha land was originally intended to be the location of Executive Mansion or the new Malacañan Palace on the original masterplan of Quezon City in 1939.
 It is now being eyed to be privatized as part of the Quezon City Central Business District Redevelopment Plan or Triangle Park.

+The North Avenue station of the Metro Manila Subway is situated at the Veterans Golf Course in VMMC.

-Service Coverage
+Service coverage

-Filipino veterans covered under this program embrace:
+Filipino veterans covered under this program include: